 In her home village of Llanwern a church service honoured her life – it was also sixty years since her death – and a wreath in purple, white and green was laid on the family monument in the churchyard.

 Margaret featured in the Vote 100 exhibition at the Palace of Westminster and was one of six women on a postcard using paintings from the Parliamentary Art Collection.
 She also appears on one of the tiles of key suffrage figures included on the plinth of Gillian Wearing’s statue of Dame Millicent Fawcett in London’s Parliament Square.

 The Women’s Local Government Society selected her as one of a hundred suffrage pioneers who used their citizenship positively.
-2020 will mark the centenary of the founding of ‘Time and Tide’ and Catherine Clay, author of a literary study of that name about the paper’s feminist and cultural politics, is organising a conference to mark the occasion.
+14 May 2020 will mark the centenary of the founding of ‘Time and Tide’ and Catherine Clay, author of a literary study of that name about the paper’s feminist and cultural politics, is organising a Festival in London.

 Margaret’s most spectacular revival has been Welsh National Opera’s ‘Rhondda Rips It Up!’ a glorious celebration of her life in a show that, like its subject, defied conventional definitions and was part-opera, part-musical, part- music hall entertainment and much else.
 Its witty libretto by Emma Jenkins and Elena Langer’s inspired, rousing music made this all-woman production compelling.

 Starring Madeleine Shaw and Lesley Garrett, it opened in June 2018 in Newport and travelled to sixteen venues across Wales and England, from theatres in small towns such as Mold and Brecon to venues such as the New Theatre, Cardiff, Oxford Playhouse, and the Hackney Empire.
 The final performance was in Winchester on 20 November.
 The centrality of the WNO chorus to the whole production underscored the fact that women’s suffrage itself had been a collective experience.